chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 The screenshot above shows that there are 4 steps required for completing this lab.
 Combining with the instruction details, they are translated to the following mission statements.

-1. Use the sample application and docker configuration to build a docker image, and push the image to the gcr.io repository with a `v1` tag.
+1. Use the sample application and Docker configuration to build a Docker image, and push the image to the gcr.io repository with a `v1` tag.

 2. A new Kubernetes cluster called `echo-cluster` exists.